A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Introduction

 \section{Introduction}

+Modern surveillance systems are tasked with detecting objects of interest and observing if they violate any regulations such as perimeter restrictions.
+Moving beyond short range applications where depth cameras thrive \cite{zed2}, we ask the question, "what does it take to build a single vantage point sensing solution that can create depth images of objects at ranges exceeding 100 meters?"
+A single vantage point solution allows for quick deployment in scenarios where infrastructure is hard to come by, with minimal calibration.
+For example, one can imagine a single pole-mounted platform that monitors people or cars trespassing large private areas or drones entering no-fly zones.
+State-of-the-art monocular camera based solutions (e.g: monocular depth estimation ~\cite{bhat2020adabins}) experience tens of meters of error for objects beyond $\sim$30~m.
+Lidar, although marketed to operate up to 100~m \cite{velo}, fails to detect certain objects between 30-50~m depending on object reflectivity characteristics and ambient sunlight.

-One of the most appealing features of mmWave radar systems arises from its high bandwidth and carrier frequency, which enables precise depth estimation at long depth ranges, often as large of 60 meters, and at cm-scale resolutions.
+Apart from cameras and lidars, another mainstream depth sensor today is the mmWave radar.
+One of the most appealing features of mmWave radar systems arises from the high bandwidth of its operating spectrum, which enables object detection often as far as 150-300~m at cm-scale depth resolutions.
 This finds application in a wide range of areas, including security~\cite{bjorklund2012evaluation}, automobile safety~\cite{wenger1998automotive}, industrial sensing and control~\cite{dandu2021high}.
-For comparison, most RGB camera solutions of the same physical form-factor (e.g. monocular depth estimation~\cite{bhat2020adabins}, depth cameras~\cite{zed2}, stereo-vision~\cite{smolyanskiy2018importance}, etc.) struggle to reach such resolutions for objects at extended distances and are about an order-of-magnitude worse.
-Yet, mmWave radars, by themselves, are not a capable 3-D imaging solution as their angular resolution along both azimuth and elevation is extremely poor --- with the best radars of the market at least 10$\times$ poorer than camera systems.
-This has led to mmWave radars being restricted to niche applications -- for instance, in airport security~\cite{bjorklund2012evaluation} or physical collision sensing~\cite{wenger1998automotive} --- where their impressive depth range and resolutions are not fully utilized.
-This naturally leads us to the question: \textit{Can we fuse cameras and mmWave radar sensor data to provide the best of both worlds and build a rich 3-D depth imaging solution?}.
-In doing so, we seek a 3-D imaging system that can be readily deployed from a single fixed vantage point to enable applications as long-range road-side safety systems, surveillance and security applications, wide-area mapping and occupancy sensing.
+Yet, mmWave radars suffer from poor angular resolution along both azimuth and elevation due to the limited number of antennas.
+The best commercially-available radars, at best, achieve an angular resolution of 1.5$^{\circ}$ \cite{tiradar}, which is at least 10$\times$ worse than cameras.
+This has led to mmWave radars being largely restricted to niche applications -- for instance, in airport security~\cite{bjorklund2012evaluation} or collision sensing~\cite{wenger1998automotive} --- where their impressive operating range and depth resolutions are not fully utilized.